miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 });
 ```

+A response with DELETE's default status code of 200 would then be returned.

-Associations are also useful for returning related data in response to a GET request.
-With the relationship defined above on our author model, we can use a shorthand and a custom serializer to sideload a author's related posts:
+Associations are also useful in combination with serializers.
+With the relationship defined above on our `author` model, we can use a shorthand and a custom serializer to sideload an author's related posts:

 ```js
 // mirage/config.js